unified-ban/Docs/docs/config.md

 ## Buttons

-Here the list of the buttons available in this menu:
+Here is the list of buttons available in this menu:
 - [Instructions](unifiedban.solutions) (it will just link you the official site of the bot)
 - [Dashboard](dashboard)
 - [Welcome Message](welcome)